AAPP v8 Installation Guide

 PAR_NAVIGATION_DEFAULT_LISTEBUL='tle tle tle tle tle'

 AAPP will use TBUS bulletins for satellites for which “tbus” is specified and TLE for satellites with “tle”.
 These parameters are used by commands AAPP_RUN_NOAA, AAPP_RUN_METOP, alleph, amsuacl, amsubcl, hirscl, mhscl and avhrcl.
 These programs are not applicable to the NPP satellite, and therefore NPP is not included in the PAR_NAVIGATION_DEFAULT_LISTESAT list.
-But you can generate satpos files for NPP in the usual way, by running tleing -s NPP and satpostle -s NPP
+But you can generate satpos files for NPP in the usual way, by running tleing -s NPP and satpostle -s NPP.

 There are 4 other optional environment parameters related to TLE – get_tle will provide default values if they are not defined by the user or in ATOVS_ENV8.
 The defaults are given below: